oconpa/hugoHosting/content/prereq/c9/_index.md

 1. Go to your AWS console via this link: https://aws.amazon.com/

-2. Search up **Cloud 9** in the search bar and click on the first option.
+2. Search up **Cloud 9** in the search bar and click on the first option, or click [here](https://ap-southeast-2.console.aws.amazon.com/cloud9/home?region=ap-southeast-2#).

 3. Click **Create Environment**